Research Projects - Bacteriology

 Typhus group rickettsiosis is caused by Rickettsia typhi and R. prowazekii.
 R. typhi, which causes murine typhus, the less severe endemic form of typhus, is transmitted by fleas; R. prowazekii, which causes the severe epidemic form of typhus, is transmitted by body lice.
 In contrast, the spotted fever group rickettsiae, such as R. africae and many other members of this group, are harbored by ticks.

 Besides ongoing prevelance studies in the arthropod vectors, seroprevalence and cohort studies in humans are conducted.
-The occurance of the pathogens in vectors and their prevalence in human disease are not always congruent and hint a local modifying factors.
+The occurrence of the pathogens in vectors and their prevalence in human disease are not always congruent and hint at local modifying factors.

-For a list of the group's publications on rickettsial epidemiology, click here.
+For a list of our publications on rickettsial epidemiology, click here.

 Immunological studies of rickettsioses

-Mixed cytokine responses were detected in the cohorts, and cytokine levels peaked during the second and third week of infection with typhus group rickettsiae, coinciding with seroconversion and organ dysfunction, respectively.
+Strong cytokine responses were detected in the rickettsial typhus patient cohort.
+Cytokine levels peaked during the second and third week of infection, coinciding with seroconversion and organ dysfunction, respectively.
+In patients with the clinically similar scrub typhus, cytokine responses showed a rather mixed pattern.

 For a list of the group's publications on rickettsial immunology, click here.